How to Write Strong & Effective Resume Bullet Points

 • Participated in seven parent-teacher interview nights, meeting with 30+ parents and guardians.

 This sample says specifically what was done and how it was done.
 Every bullet point starts with a strong action verb, providing essential details about particular projects and events.
-This gives a recruiter a clear picture of a candidate’s strengths and abilities.
+This gives a recruiter a clear picture of a candidate’s resume strengths and abilities.

 Now that you know how to construct effective resume bullet points, it’s time to determine how many of them you should include under every occupation that you describe.